OfficeDev/TrainingContent/Teams/04 Fundamentals of Microsoft Teams/Lab.md

     ![](Images/Exercise1-09.png)

 1. On the Manage team display, click **Bots** in the tab strip.
-Then click the **Sideload an app** link at the bottom right corner of the application.
+Then click the **Sideload a Bot or Tab** link at the bottom right corner of the application.

     ![](Images/Exercise1-10.png)